 Department of Mathematics, FPV UMB, Tajovskeho 40, 974 01 Banska Bystrica, Slovakia; Institute of Measurement Science, Bratislava; Institute of Mathematics and CS, Banska Bystrica.
-Email: marian.grendar@savba.sk.
+Email: marian.grendar@savba.sk. [†]207 Giannini Hall, University of California, Berkeley, CA, 94720.
+Email: judge@are.berkeley.edu.

 Abstract.
 A method, which we suggest to call the Empirical Maximum Entropy method, is implicitly present at Maximum Entropy Empirical Likelihood method, as its special, non-parametric case.
-From this vantage point the entropy-based empirical approach to estimation is surveyed.
+From this vantage point the empirical approach to estimation is surveyed.